orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `.initial/.terminal`
 - .initial/.terminal could be seen as a part of .self, but you can only say that if you can make it separable.
 (So .self ignores it, hence it's different.)
-- If no terminal - .self or .terminal

 `.traverse / .all / .map / .any
 - those traversal layers on branches which dont go left/right but only one direction?